7PH/free-ship-decorations-lethal-company-mod/README.md

 - Ship decorations do not bring any benefit to the game and are too expensive (900$ for the pajama suit!?).
 - This mod does not affect the game difficulty.
 - It doesn't make sense to use hard earned money to buy ship decorations rather than gear for missions.
+- It limits the available ship decorations to 1 per rotation so you don't buy everything straight away

 ## Install